 Google Scholar is an interface of Google that makes it easier to do academic research than is possible through the standard Google interface.
-It is designed to search for scholarly articles, case law, and patents, though it can also uncover books.
+It is designed to search for scholarly articles and case law, though it can also uncover books through Google Books.

 Because Google Scholar uses automatic indexing systems, non-scholarly sources can be indexed accidentally.